abogoyavlensky/automigrate/README.md

         [:description :text]]}
 ```

 Or it could be a map with two keys `:fields` and optional `:indexes`.
-Each is a vector of vectors too.
+Each one is a vector of vectors too.
 Same model could be described as a map:
 ```clojure
 {:book {:fields [[:id :serial {:unique true